Lately, you’ve been noticing some strange bumps on your face that don’t look like pimples or hives. They’re painful, red and itchy.

 The best time to exfoliate the skin is at night when you are not under pressure to rush out the door.

-So now you know all about what causes ingrown facial hairs, how to prevent them from growing in the first place, and what steps you can take to remove them from being trapped under the skin.
+So now you know all about what causes ingrown facial hairs, how to prevent ingrown hairs from growing in the first place and what steps you can take to remove them from being trapped under the skin.